mui/material-ui/docs/src/pages/customization/globals/globals-ja.md

 ## Default props

-すべての Material-UI コンポーネントのdefault propsを変更できます。 A `props` key is exposed in the `theme` for this use case.
+const theme = createMuiTheme({ props: { // Name of the component ⚛️ MuiButtonBase: { // The default props to change disableRipple: true, // No more ripple, on the whole application 💣!
+A `props` key is exposed in the `theme` for this use case.

+To override lab components styles with TypeScript, check [this documentation](/components/about-the-lab/#typescript).

 ```js
 const theme = createMuiTheme({